[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Once confirmed, save the prompt tool.

-You will be asked for a name and description when saving.
+You'll be asked for a name and description when saving.

 6. Calling from the Agent with Natural Language

-However, no Word download link appeared.
+However, no download link for the Word file appeared.

 Unlike cloud flows and agent flows, the Document Output Content Bytes output isn't directly available as a node output in a topic.
 To allow a user to download the generated document in a topic, use a cloud flow as an intermediary to save the document and return a download link.